overture-stack/website/markdown/documentation/guides/administration/portalcustomization.md

 2. Click on **"Add to Chrome"** (or **"Add to Firefox"**) to install the extension.

-3. Open ElasticVue and enter your Elasticsearch URL.
-For the Overture Quickstart, this will be `localhost:9200`.
+3. Open elasticvue and enter your Elasticsearch URL.
+For the Overture Quickstart, this will be `http://localhost:9200`.

 4. Select basic authentication and enter the default username `elastic` and password `myelasticpassword`.